djuliar/get-youtube-thumbnail/README.md

-# get-youtube-thumbnail
+# Get Thumbnail Youtube By URL
-Get Thumbnail Youtube By URL
+Copy and Paste Youtube URL to Textbox and select the thumbnail resolution.